TomerHeber/libael/README.md

 [thread #139739746940736][ 101ms] sample ended
 ```

 Methods may be executed in the future or in intervals.
-They may also be cancled.
+They may also be canceled.
 ###### Code
 ```c++
 #include <iostream>